haktor33/UserPortal/README.md

 ## Run Below Code For Test Coverage Report
 dotnet test /p:CollectCoverage=true

+## Note: You must run on debug mode for all of test

 ## If you want to test project on debug mode without docker then  change docker-compose.yml commands below: